About Pin Valley

 Belonging to the Nyingma sect of Buddhism (the oldest school of Tibetan Buddhism), Kungri is Pin Valley’s biggest and Spiti’s second-oldest monastery, dating back to 1330.

-These days the main monastery and temple at Kungri is contained in an imposing new building, however the ancient temple and monastery is right next door.
-The older section of Kungri Monastery is usually accessed by monks for daily prayers and ceremonies and is usually kept locked when not in use.
-You will have to request one of the lamas to let you visit these old chambers if the door appears to be closed.
+The older section of Kungri Monastery is accessed by monks for daily prayers and ceremonies and is usually kept locked when not in use.
+If the chapel is closed, you will have to request one of the monks to allow you inside.

 Trekking Routes

 Pin Valley offers various trekking opportunities for all levels.
 You can choose between the popular Pin-Parvati Pass Trek and the Bhabha Pass Trek among many other smaller routes.
-Tara House Homestay can organize short and multi-day treks around Pin and Spiti Valley for groups and individuals at affordable rates.
-Do contact us with your requirements and let us plan your next adventure holiday.

 With a living culture that dates back to the mid-14th century, Pin Valley is an exciting place to explore and discover at your own pace.
 Situated within the larger Spiti Valley, the Buddhist influence is unmistakable, but Pin also offers its own charm through quaint hamlets, cheerful locals and their endearing hospitality.